 At Losmen Danakan, as soon as new tourists move in, Harris, who runs the guesthouse with the nice lady called Mama Rina, hangs a banana leaf on the end of a string to attract the turtles.

-Obviously, they love it because it works every time!
-One or two turtles are not long in approaching and start to graze the leaf shamelessly.
+Obviously, they love it, because it works every time!
+One or even two turtles soon approach and shamelessly graze on the leaf.

 On the pontoon, newcomers, young and old, rave about.